fbpx

 Table of Contents

-How to Service Connect GERD as Secondary to PTSD
+How to Service Connect GERD as a Secondary Condition

 Veterans seeking a VA rating for GERD secondary to PTSD must prove that their GERD was caused or worsened by PTSD.
 This will require:

 VA now places significant emphasis on daily symptoms like difficulty swallowing, medication use, and whether or not the veteran’s GERD requires treatments.
-See what to expect at the C&P exam and find all the criteria and VA ratings for GERD here.
+See what to expect at the C&P exam.

-In this case, a veteran who served on active duty from December 1971 to October 1973, with additional service in the Reserves, filed a claim for gastroesophageal reflux disease (GERD) as secondary to his service-connected posttraumatic stress disorder (PTSD).
+In this case, a veteran who served on active duty from December 1971 to October 1973, with additional service in the Reserves, filed a claim for gastroesophageal reflux disease as secondary to his service-connected posttraumatic stress disorder.
 The veteran argued that his GERD symptoms were worsened due to his PTSD, leading to the appeal for secondary service connection.

 The Board of Veterans’ Appeals granted service connection for GERD as secondary to the veteran’s PTSD.
 The decision was based on the evidence presented, including a letter from the veteran’s physician confirming that GERD was aggravated by PTSD, even though a VA examiner did not fully address the aggravation aspect of the claim.